 Lastly, the guidelines to use when purchasing essential oils.

-- Industrialized essential oils mean the essential oils are produced under high heat and high pressure in order to obtain the maximum amount of production.
+- Industrialized essential oils mean that the essential oils are produced under high heat and high pressure in order to obtain the maximum amount of production.
 Under high heat and high pressure, some therapeutic properties are destroyed.
-Look for small scale distillers who use low heat and low distillation process to maintain the purity and potency of their essential oils.
-Quote Kurt’s definition.
+Look for small scale distillers who use low heat and low pressure distillation process to maintain the purity and potency of their essential oils.

-- do not purchase essential oils on Amazon, Ebay or Etsy, or any other commercial platforms where anyone can sign up and sell.
+- Do not purchase essential oils on Amazon, Ebay or Etsy, or any other commercial platforms where anyone can sign up and sell, or grocery stores and discount department stores, such as Ross, Marshalls etc. Even though the oils may be pure, there is no guarantee that they are within their shelf life.
+Oxidized oils create skin and mucous membrane irritation.

-- does the company’s website provide detailed essential oils’ profiles such as origins, properties, safety, distillation date and shelf life and their batch history?
+- Does the company’s website provide detailed essential oils’ profiles such as origins, properties, safety, distillation date and shelf life and their batch history?
 Distillation date is very important.
-Essential oils except a few such as Patchouli, start degrading once extracted.
+Essential oils start degrading once extracted.
 And essential oils do have shelf life!

 - Does the company provide GC/MS report?
 Manufacturer’s Certificate of Compliance or CoA means nothing when it comes to the purity of the essential oils.
 However, if a company does not provide GC/MS report, it doesn’t mean that the company is selling adulterated oils.
 Many times, it is due to the limit of their resources.